Germans irked as Hollande says EU cannot dictate French reforms

 At a joint news conference with visiting German Chancellor Angela Merkel, Hollande defended his comment that the EU executive cannot "dictate" reforms to member states - a defiant, nationalist tone that angered Germany's ruling conservatives.

 The two leaders agreed to propose that the 17-nation euro zone appoint a full-time president and hold more frequent summits to coordinate economic policy.
-They also promised to speed up the disbursement of 6 billion euros (5.1 billion pounds) in EU funds to fight youth unemployment.
+They also promised to speed up the disbursement of 6 billion euros in EU funds to fight youth unemployment.

 Hollande said France would stick to its objective of balancing its budget in structural terms by 2017 and meet new interim targets set by Brussels, but he bristled at detailed suggestions from the Commission at what to do or avoid.